The Endurance, a generation Ship on its way to Chara

 Generation Ships have often been constructed from asteroids of various kinds; rocky asteroids provide material for soil-based agriculture, and also protect against cosmic radiation.
 Metallic asteroids on the other hand are, or can be made, structurally strong and can withstand greater acceleration.
+In most cases, however, the raw material of the asteroid must be disassembled and redistributed around the outside of the ship, to ensure that the rotating sections of the ship are symmetrical and properly balanced.

 Long flights require much more energy to achieve a closed ecological life support system; the absolute minimum energy requirement for a human is eight megajoules per day.
 None were launched before the Great Expulsion, some few were launched after that event, including Valhalla Habitat.
 In most cases the Generation ships arrived much later than the lighter, faster hibernation ships and others.